 This young fellow was driving his parents car while he had only a learner’s driver’s license.
 He chose to drive without being accompanied by someone having a valid drivers license.
 You know the rest.
-He was in an accident, ICBC declined responsibility for coverage, the damages to property and personal injury were somewhat extensive, his parents questioned whether to report their son as a car thief, he lives with an injury and the sad memory, ICBC is pursuing him for the $126,000 they paid out to the other party, and ICBC has denied him another learner’s license.
+He was in an accident, ICBC declined responsibility for coverage, the damages to property and personal injury were somewhat extensive, his parents questioned whether to report their son as a car thief in order to enable insurance coverage, he lives with an injury and the sad memory, ICBC is pursuing him for the $126,000 they paid out to the other party, and ICBC has denied him another learner’s license.
 He is still a student and has no income.

 Self-Employed Fellow with Garnishees

 Boy, did he need help.
 We devised a plan for him.
 He offered to pay $267 monthly for 59 months under a consumer proposal so his creditors would receive a 20% return.
 All garnishments stopped; creditors accepted his proposal.
-And, because he is self-employed with a growing tax debt during this calendar year, our plan included that he will not have to pay whatever tax debt he had right up to the date of his proposal filing.
-We think everyone is happy.
+And, because he is self-employed with a growing tax debt during this calendar year, our plan included that he will not have to pay whatever tax debt accrued right up to the date of his proposal filing.
+Everyone is happy.
+With no additional fees.